-- (a) Facility amount: US\$15 million. - (b) Facility drawdown: Available in three tranches of US\$5 million each. - Tranche 1 fully drawn as at 31 December 2018 (US\$5 million). - Tranche 2 drawn down to US\$4.0 million as at 31 December 2021 (US\$5 million). - Tranche 3 fully drawn as at 31 December 2019 (US\$5 million). - (c) Facility term: Extended for a three-year period from 23 January 2021 to 23 January 2024. - (d) Interest: The interest rate has been reduced from 15% per annum to 10% per annum monthly compounding for the period commencing 23 January 2021. - (e) Security: The convertible notes constitute unsubordinated and secured obligations of the Company.
-The Company and the registrar entered into a general security deed on 23 August 2016 under which the Company granted the registrar a general security interest over all of the Company's assets as security for the Company's obligations under the convertible notes.
+- (a) Facility amount: US\$15 million. - (b) Facility drawdown: Available in three tranches of US\$5 million each. - Tranche 1 fully drawn as at 31 December 2018 (US\$5 million). - Tranche 2 drawn down to US\$4.0 million as at 31 December 2021 (US\$5 million).

-In the Secured Convertible Note Deed Poll dated 8 April 2019, the Noteholders agreed to a forbearance in the exercise of their rights under the Secured Convertible Note Deed Poll and associated Collateral, such that they will either exercise their rights of conversion or limit any claim they may have to the Secured Collateral only.

-- (f) Conversion to Petsec Energy Ltd shares: The conversion price is 2 cents per share and conversion of debt is limited to 170 million shares approved by shareholders at the Annual General Meeting held on 28 May 2021. - (g) Dedication of Income/Cash to Debt Repayment: 80% of all income/cash generated from operations or transactions of the assets to be used to repay debt unless otherwise directed by the Noteholders. - (h) Approval of Expenditure: Material expenditures to be under the control of the Noteholders directed through the Chairman. - (i) Penalty Terms: If by 23 January 2023 less than 50% of the Convertible Note debt (i.e., principal and interest) has been paid to the Noteholders, the debt will increase by US\$1 million.
-If by 23 January 2024 less than 80% of the debt (i.e., principal and interest) has been paid, the debt will increase by a further US\$1.5 million. - (j) Consent Terms: 40 million fully paid ordinary shares in Petsec Energy Ltd to be granted to the Noteholders as a facility variation fee - approved by shareholders at the Company's General Meeting held on 28 May 2021 and issued on 1 June 2021.
+Access to a further US\$200,000 under Tranche 2 has been made available to the Company in 2024. - Tranche 3 fully drawn as at 31 December 2019 (US\$5 million). - (c) Facility term: Extended for a two-year period from 23 January 2024 to 23 January 2026. - (d) Interest: The interest rate has been maintained at 10% per annum monthly compounding for the period commencing 23 January 2024. - (e) Security: The convertible notes constitute unsubordinated and secured obligations of the Company.
+The Company and the registrar entered into a general security deed on 23 August 2016 under which the Company granted the registrar a general security interest over all the Company's assets as security for the Company's obligations under the convertible notes. - In the Secured Convertible Note Deed Poll dated 8 April 2019, the Noteholders agreed to a forbearance in the exercise of their rights under the Secured Convertible Note Deed Poll and associated Collateral, such that they will either exercise their rights of conversion or limit any claim they may have to the Secured Collateral only. - (f) Conversion to Petsec Energy Ltd shares: Limit on the conversion of debt such that the maximum total number of shares in Petsec Energy Ltd that can be issued by conversion is restricted to 240 million new shares at a conversion price of 0.1 cents per share, or such higher number so that the issue on conversion shall not cause Sing Rim to hold more than 65% of the total issued capital of the Company to be approved by shareholders at the Company's General Meeting in May 2024. - (g) Dedication of Income/Cash to Debt Repayment: 80% of all income/cash generated from operations or transactions of the assets to be used to repay debt unless otherwise directed by the Noteholders. - (h) Approval of Expenditure: Material expenditures to be under the control of the Noteholders directed through the Chairman. - (i) Penalty Terms: If by 23 January 2025 less than 50% of the convertible note debt (i.e., principal and interest) has been paid to the Noteholders, the debt will increase by US\$1 million.
+If by 23 January 2026 less than 80% of the debt (i.e., principal and interest) has been paid, the debt will increase by a further US\$1.5 million.